IT0004-HSC-A Risk Management

 Chief Information Security Officer (CISO) is responsible for providing guidance and direction in assessment, planning, and implementation of all security standards, practices, and commitments required.
 This individual is responsible for adherence to this standard.

-Security Analyst is responsible for providing security guidance for protection of PII, ePHI, and other sensitive information to the UTHSC community.
-This role along with the CISO is responsible for the adherence of this policy.
+Security Analyst is responsible for providing security guidance for the protection of PII, ePHI, and other sensitive information to the UTHSC community.
+This role and the CISO are responsible for this policy’s adherence.

 Standard

 1. All Information Systems must be assessed for risk that results from threats to the integrity, availability, and confidentiality of UTHSC data.
-Assessments should be completed using the guidelines set forth in RM-001.01-Risk Assessment Process prior to purchase of, or significant changes to, an Information System; and at least annually for systems that store, process or transmit Level 3 data per GP-002-Data & System Classification.
+Assessments should be completed using the guidelines in IT0004-HSC-A.01-Risk Assessment Process prior to purchase of, or significant changes to, an Information System; and at least annually for systems that store, process, or transmit data with a level 2 categorization per IT0005-HSC-A-Data & System Categorization.

 2. Risks identified by a risk assessment must be mitigated or accepted prior to the system being placed into operation.